-To learn more information about SNAP and to determine your eligibility, use this flow chart.
-If you have other questions, please call our office at 646-313-8857 or email us at firstname.lastname@example.org to schedule an appointment.
+To learn more information about SNAP and to determine your eligibility, use this flow chart and complete a brief survey at https://tinyurl.com/snapeligible and someone from the Connect Center will follow up with you about next steps.
+If you have other questions, please call our office at 646-313-8857 or email us at email@example.com to schedule an appointment.
 We offer one on one guided support in applying for SNAP if you are eligible.

 How Do I apply for SNAP on my own?